-Frank Beard is a Des Moines based retail consultant, speaker, and writer.
+Frank Beard is a Des Moines based marketer, speaker, and writer who enjoys all things “convenience retail.”
 He travels frequently to visit exceptional stores both across the United States and internationally.

-Beard has presented at many events including the NACS Show, National Restaurant Association Show, Summer Fancy Food Show, NACS CEO Summit DACH, AACS Convenience Leaders Summit, and more.
-His analyses and insights have been featured in NPR, Bloomberg, the Wall Street Journal, Grocery Dive, the Washington Post, Atlas Obscura, and others.
-He’s also a frequent podcast guest.
+Beard has presented at many events including the NACS Show, National Restaurant Association Show, Summer Fancy Food Show, NACS CEO Summit DACH, AACS Convenience Leaders Summit, Handle & Wandel, and numerous corporate gatherings.
+His analyses and insights have been featured in publications such as NPR, Bloomberg, the Wall Street Journal, Grocery Dive, the Washington Post, Atlas Obscura, and more.

 Passionate about foodservice, Beard once spent an entire month eating at convenience stores and lived to tell the tale.
 His “30 Days of Gas Station Food” experiment raised awareness that yes, you really can make healthy choices on-the-go.
 Beard is also an active cyclist and enjoys participating in RAGBRAI—the nation’s oldest, longest, and largest organized bike ride.

 Al Hebert, the "Gas Station Gourmet"

 Al Hebert is the Gas Station Gourmet.
 Part travel, but mostly food, the Gas Station Gourmet showcases America’s hidden culinary treasure—gas station cuisine.

 Al is a frequent speaker at industry events, often sharing insights based upon his constant visits to convenience stores and his nearly ten years writing the Gas Station Gourmet column for NACS Magazine.
 Each month, Al’s column shares the stories of successful, savvy independent retailers who’ve found success with foodservice.

 Al resides in Abbeville, LA, where he is the morning news show producer for KADN-TV.